 Amy Lorraine Camenisch, MS, RDN, LD, CLT, is a Lexington, KY-based nutrition therapist.
 She holds a Bachelor of Science in Dietetics and a Master of Science in Dietetic Administration from the University of Kentucky, where she served as President of the Student Dietetic Association for one year.
 Amy completed her 1200-hour dietetic internship through the University of Kentucky’s Coordinated Program, including rotations in medical nutrition therapy and food service systems management at a local hospital and a rotation in community nutrition at a local fitness center.
 She then worked as a clinical dietitian, where she assessed and counseled patients with a wide variety of diagnoses at three different facilities within the same hospital group.
 After two years, she went on to work as a renal dietitian at multiple clinics for a large dialysis provider.
 She counseled 100-120 dialysis patients on a monthly basis regarding the elements of a renal diet and general health and nutrition guidelines.
-Amy opened her private practice in the fall of 2016 as an independent contractor with Colorectal Surgical and Gastroenterology Associates, PSC.
-After two and a half years with the dialysis company, Amy left to pursue her private practice full-time and to work part-time as a health coach for a regional corporate wellness program.
+Amy opened her private practice in the fall of 2016.
+After two and a half years with the dialysis company, Amy left to work part-time as a health coach for a regional corporate wellness program while growing her private practice.
 She established Amy Lorraine Nutrition, LLC, in the fall of 2017.
 Amy is a Certified Leap Therapist (CLT) and is qualified to walk clients through food sensitivity testing and the corresponding nutrition therapy (LEAP).
 Amy is active within her local chapters of the Academy of Nutrition and Dietetics and has served as Bylaws Chair and Treasurer for the Bluegrass Academy of Nutrition and Dietetics.
-She currently sees clients with digestive health issues, including irritable bowel syndrome, inflammatory bowel disease, celiac disease, diverticulosis, and gastroparesis, as well as those who are dissatisfied with their relationship with food.
+She currently sees clients who desire to heal their relationship with food through giving up dieting and pursuing intuitive eating.
+Amy has spent many hours working with clients who have IBS and/or PCOS and offers a unique non-diet approach to the management of these conditions.

 University of Kentucky